Corporate Governance Report 2022

 |Peter Lundkvist||Third Swedish National Pension Fund||Not a member|

 Board of Directors

 In accordance with Active Biotech’s Articles of Association, the Board comprises between three and nine members with at most nine deputies.
-The 2020 AGM elected the current Board, which consists of six ordinary members with no deputies.
+The 2022 AGM elected the current Board, which consists of six ordinary members with no deputies.
 Michael Shalmi was elected Chairman of the Board.
 The AGM resolved that remuneration of the Board’s ordinary members be paid in the amount of SEK 200,000 per year for Board members who are not employed at the company, and remuneration of the Chairman of the Board be paid in the amount of SEK 500,000 per year.
-For a more detailed presentation of the Board members and President & CEO, see page 38-39 of this Annual Report.
-Of the Board members elected by the 2020 AGM, all are independent in relation to the company and executive management.
+For a more detailed presentation of the Board members and President & CEO, see page 39-40 of the 2022 Annual Report.
+Of the Board members elected by the 2022 AGM, all are independent in relation to the company and executive management.
 All of the six members are independent in relation to the company’s major shareholders.

 The work of the Board and formal work plan